MartyJek/RnD-Graduation-MJ/content/Notes/Concept Plan.md

 - **Make aware of and expose**

-	- energy use in streaming of digital media
+	- energy use in media streaming (and computer graphics)
 		- **through** the interactivity in the piece
 			- e.g. attaching a Wattmeter in each computational component of the installation